wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-linux-cluster-rdma.md

 # THIS IS A MANDATORY ENVIRONMENT VARIABLEAND MUST BE SET BEFORE RUNNING ANY JOB
 # Setting the variable to shm:dapl gives best performance for some applications
-# If your application doesn’t take advantage of shared memory and MPI together, then set only dapl
+# If your application doesn't take advantage of shared memory and MPI together, then set only dapl

 export I_MPI_DAPL_PROVIDER=ofa-v2-ib0